 In the course of researching the cult of Hephaistos for my dissertation, I noticed Plato refers to newer Athenian cults (e.g., Bendis, Basile, etc.) more often than most Greek authors.
-I have a project exploring how Plato's interest in the religious innovations of the Athenian democracy, signalled particularly by his mention of Bendis at the beginning of the Republic, should impact our understanding of his own politically motivated mythmaking.
+I have an article under review exploring how Plato's interest in the religious innovations of the Athenian democracy, signalled particularly by his mention of Bendis at the beginning of the Republic, should impact our understanding of his own politically motivated mythmaking.
 A summary is posted below ("The Noble Lie Revisited").

 The Second Antinomy in the Parmenides: